 More specifically, the communities of Iglesiapampa, Laurelpampa and Quidén lack systems to ensure safe provision of water of sufficient quality and quantity throughout the year to all residents, so something needs to be done to cover this need.

-The Regional Government of Cajamarca has developed a comprehensive Regional Development Plan for Cajamarca, which includes, as a specific objective, Universal Access to Safe Water and Quality Sanitation Services.
-As a strategy for achieving this goal, the Plan states that “international aid agencies must give priority to investments in water and sanitation infrastructures”.
+The Regional Government of Cajamarca has developed a comprehensive Regional Development Plan for Cajamarca, which includes as a specific objective Universal Access to Safe Water and Quality Sanitation Services.
+As a strategy for achieving this goal, the plan states that “international aid agencies must give priority to investments in water and sanitation infrastructures”.
 It further states that actions are needed to strengthen the capacities and management of the agencies in charge of water services, especially in rural areas.

-Anesvad is an organisation working to achieve that health becomes a right for vulnerable populations as part of achieving a better world.
+Anesvad is an organization working to achieve that health becomes a right for vulnerable populations as part of achieving a better world.
 In this respect, it has been working with local partner Haren Alde since 2006 on numerous projects relating to water and sanitation, mother and child health, and improvement of the health environment in homes.

 The project aims to improve access to water for the residents of three rural communities, Laurelpampa, Iglesiapampa and Quidén, in the La Paccha district in the province of Chota, by building three drinking water systems.
 This will at the same time contribute to reducing illnesses prevalent amongst children and to covering the basic needs of the population.